Skip to main content

 The paediatric orthopaedic team offer a comprehensive service to children from Sheffield and the surrounding areas who have cerebral palsy.
 Shared care of spinal and limb problems is offered by all our surgeons and their teams.
 Specialised gait analysis is available at one of the only accredited centres in the UK, to ensure optimum management...

-The ME/CFS Service at Sheffield Children’s is a specialist regional team, and consists of a doctor (consultant paediatrician), occupational therapists, and a clinical psychologist.
-The Service is currently based at the Michael Carlisle Centre in Nether Edge, Sheffield.
-The service aims to help young people and their families manage the impact of Myalgic Encephalomyelitis (ME) / Chronic...
+The ME/CFS and Post Viral Fatigue Service at Sheffield Children’s is a specialist regional team, and consists of a doctor (consultant paediatrician), occupational therapists, and a cognitive behavioural therapist (CBT).
+The Service is currently based at the Norfolk Park Medical Centre, Sheffield.
+The service aims to help young people and their families manage the impact...

 Sheffield Children’s Hospital is one of only three paediatric hospitals in the UK to have a Changing Faces practitioner providing support for young people affected by disfigurement.
 Ahmina Akhtar is a qualified social worker who works alongside the hospital’s psychology service to support children, young people and their families who are living with conditions, marks...